Phalcode/gamevault-docs/docs/advanced-usage/steamdeck.md

    Where you place the app is where it will install windows portable apps.
 Make sure you have enough space.
    :::

-5. Add `gamevault.exe` to Steam library as a non-steam game (This is important for the proton compdata appid... or so I've been told).
+5. Add `gamevault.exe` to Steam library as a non-steam game.
 6. Change game compatibility properties to use your preferred version of proton.
 7. Change the target of the Non-steam game to the .NET installer.
 8. Run the game via Steam.